Are you a bit of a control freak? Do you like to control every.single.thing? I am. Well, I was until I began losing control and life’s so much better.

 (Heaven not Harvard is a participant in affiliate programs including the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.)

 I was strong-willed and controlling in preschool, maybe the womb.

 Even at ten, I had a handwritten spreadsheet for when all my stuffed animals would sleep on my bed.
 I taped this chart to my closet door to keep everything fair and tidy.

 I color coordinated textbooks and folders in high school.
 After creating a detailed catalog of songs, I alphabetized my cassette mix-tapes.

 Now, balancing our budget and organizing the checkbook makes me happy in weird places inside my head.

-So being a military wife with little control over my life has been a growth experience for me.
+This army wife life with little control has been a growth experience for me.
 We don’t get to plan where we are stationed; we often can’t plan family vacations or even date nights.
-Last year we didn’t get Thanksgiving together last minute.
+Sometimes we don’t get Thanksgiving or holidays together last minute.

-Learning to love him through the Army curve balls has taught me to let go of my ideas of perfect and see the greater gift of God’s perfecting me: gentleness, forgiveness, and humility.
+Learning to love my husband through the Army curve balls has taught me to let go of my ideas of perfect and see the greater gift of God’s perfecting me: gentleness, forgiveness, and humility.

 Sometimes growth brings growing pains, but I’ve learned so much about flexibility being a gift to my family and myself.